ordina-jworks/ordina-jworks.github.io/_posts/2018-03-02-Kickstarter-Trajectory-2018-light.md

 Streams and lambdas were the biggest change in Java 8 and severely altered the way we write code, I believe 'var' will do the same for Java 10.
-But it will take some time before we can use it in production environments of course, since Oracle doesn't provide long time support for versions 9 and 10.
+But it will take some time before we can use it in production environments of course, since Oracle doesn't provide long-term support for versions 9 and 10.

 In the afternoon we did some fun exercises